numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 #########################################################

 ..
-Here we put the abstract when using LaTeX, the \abstractinrst command is defined in the 'preamble' of latex_elements in source/conf.py, the text is defined in `abstract` of conf.py.
+Here we put the abstract when using LaTeX, the \abstractinrst command must be defined in the 'preamble' of latex_elements in source/conf.py, the text should be defined in `abstract` of conf.py.
 To flip abstract and table of contents, or update the table of contents, toggle the \generatetoc command in the 'preamble' accordingly.